skyway/skyway-js-sdk-doc/docs/en/mediaconnection.md

 Get `RTCPeerConnection` which is WebRTC connection between remote peer.

 !!!
 Notice
-  If RTCPeerConnection is customized by mistake、there is a risk that SDK does not work.
+  If RTCPeerConnection is handled by mistake、there is a risk that SDK does not work.

 #### Return value